Instructors Training Program

 Many of our members come with many years of service in law enforcement and military.
 Some were Marines, Special Forces, Texas Rangers, Air Marshalls, city cops, SWAT teams members, State Troopers, Sherif’s Dept. Some served in Israeli commandos, the Soviet Army, the US Army.
-Some of made hundreds of arrests, some have killed men in battle.
+Some have made hundreds of arrests; some have killed men in battle.
 They have been to hell and back.
 Now they are older.
-They have many bones that have been broken and healed but the scars and the pain remains.
+They have many bones that have been broken and healed but the scars and the pain remain.
 They carry their battle scars with pride.
 Do I really need to test their fighting spirit?

 So how did Joe Smith become an instructor so fast?
 Are we just a “diploma factory” Heaven forbid!

 God knows I have been offered large sums of money, honor and status in exchange for ranks.
 I have turned down all such offers, they do not tempt me.